10 Things to Know Before Moving to Puerto Rico

 Real estate prices In Puerto Rico, you'll find stunning beachfront properties for 50-75% less than Miami, and stately colonial homes for 50% less than Cartagena's Old City in Colombia.
 Experts predict ROI for rental real estate to exceed 10 percent with lower acquisition costs and a sound vacation rental market.

-When Moving to Puerto Rico, one the first things that you need to find is a good School for your kids that can provide a highly competitive and rigorous, college preparatory academic program in addition to the English language curriculum.
+What are schools like in Puerto Rico, when moving to Puerto Rico, is one the first things that you need to know and find the best schools in Puerto Rico for your kids that can provide a highly competitive and rigorous, college preparatory academic program in addition to the English language curriculum.